 Another brilliance is that Rush debuted in Mega Man 3, the game whose development is considered to be "rushed".

 Actually, all of this is Jossed.
 Inafune stated in an interview that he really liked a game called Rush 'n Crash from Capcom's very early catalog.
 The dog is named after that game.

 In Mega Man 7, the best Robot Master weapon to use against Bass (during Wily Stage 1) is the Noise Crush, Shade Man's weapon.
 Where is it that Mega Man sees an injured Bass earlier in the game?
 Shade Man's stage. - MisterVercetti

 Genius Bonus: Bass' Japanese name, "Forte", means "loud noise."
 Loud bass is a rather crushing noise, is it not?
 Also, Noise Crush emits a high-pitched scream.
 High-pitched sound overrides low-frequency sounds, such as bass.

-There are three reasons why it was a good idea for Wily's final from always be weak against the worst weapon in the game.
-First there is the in game reason: wily figures Mega would never bother with such a crappy weapon against such a serious enemy.
-Then there is the out of game reason where, because you never use it, it ensures that you always have plenty of ammo for it.
-An one that works on both levels, in that it adds difficulty to the fight. - Stinkoman87
+There are three reasons why it was a good idea for Wily's final form to always be weak against the worst weapon in the game.
+First, there is the in-game reason: Wily figures Mega Man would never bother with such a crappy weapon against such a serious enemy (why use Bubble Lead when you have Metal Blade?).
+Then there is the out-of-game reason where, because you never use it, it ensures that you always have plenty of ammo for it.
+And one that works on both levels: it adds difficulty to the fight. - Stinkoman87

 It's pretty much fanon at this point that in the original batch of Robot Masters, Mega Man has a type advantage over Cut Man, based on how easy a boss Cut Man is.
 What is Cut Man based around?
 Scissors.
 What was Mega Man's original name?
 Rock.
 Rock beats scissors.